 Step 5 - Add Bracing, Roofing, and Trim

 Install collar ties, purlin and bracing as needed for the rafters and ridge to prevent sagging over time.
-Roofing (shingles, roofing paper, sheathing) and trim are installed onto the completed frame.
+Roofing materials like shingles, roofing paper, sheathing, and trim are then installed onto the completed frame.